 Amex has a decent lineup of Platinum cards available to consumers.
 Whether you’re interested in The Platinum Card® from American Express, The Platinum Card® from American Express Exclusively for Morgan Stanley, the American Express Platinum Card® for Schwab, or The Business Platinum Card® from American Express, you’re typically going to get a lot of bang for your buck.

-Now, American Express has chosen to update the benefits available to these cardholders, along with an increase to the annual fee.
+After an increase to the annual fee and a slew of new benefits were added in July 2021, American Express has chosen to further update the benefits available to these cardholders.
 Note that terms may apply and enrollment may be required for some of the benefits listed.
-Let’s break down what’s changing.
+Let’s break down what’s new.

 New Amex Platinum Card Benefits